-Income tax paid during the year was \$32,637 (2018 - \$34,656).
-Interest paid during the year was \$82,776 (2018 - \$84,620).
+Interest paid during the year was \$21 (2019 - \$82,776).

 19 Segment information

 The Company's operations are conducted in two reportable segments; Investment Property Operations and Corporate.
 The Company reports information about its operating segments based on the way Management organizes and reports the segments within the organization for making operating decisions and evaluating performance.
 Investment Property operations consist of commercial and residential investment property in Mongolia held for the purposes of rental revenue, capital appreciation or redevelopment.
 These properties are managed by Big Sky Capital LLC and its subsidiaries.
 The Company evaluates performance based on net income (loss) before income taxes.